 - I hunted one of the early time periods (A-E) but wasn’t successful, do I have to purchase a different license if I want to hunt the F season?

 No. Any hunter who has not yet tagged a turkey may hunt during the F season without purchasing an additional license.
 This includes firearm hunters who possess a tag from the A-E time periods as well as archery only and youth hunters.

 - Is there a minimum age for youth to hunt turkey and can youth hunt in any area?

 There is no minimum age for youth hunters.
-Hunters age 17 and under may purchase a reduced-price license (free license if under age 13) and may hunt any area throughout the entire spring wild turkey season (April 15-May 31).
-See the Hunting Regulations for additional requirements and limitations for youth hunters and assisting youth hunters.
+Hunters age 17 and under may purchase a reduced-price license (free license if under age 13) and may hunt any of the A-F seasons conducted during the spring wild turkey hunt.
+See the hunting regulations for additional requirements and limitations for youth hunters and assisting youth hunters.